Amendment No. 21 arises out of committee proceedings.

 It is also a reserve function of councillors to vary that plan when it is deemed fit or when there is a necessity, as in the past.
 It is a reasonable amendment given that it requires three quarters of the councillors to promote the resolution.
 As Senator Boyhan stated, it is not merely two or three councillors coming together to make a variation.
 This is a substantial majority of a local authority.
 It is reasonable to expect a manager or CEO of a local authority to give a comprehensive written report on the passing of such a resolution by three quarters of that local authority.

 With regard to reserve functions, we all recognise the significance of the making and adoption of county development plans and their importance for local areas.
 I highlight an area in that respect.
-Sometimes we have variations where possibly they could have be avoided in the first instance if we had proper structures around how local area plans are made.
+Sometimes we have variations where possibly they could have been avoided in the first instance if we had proper structures around how local area plans are made.
 For example, where two local authorities are bounding on the same city or town, there may not be coherent planning objectives of each local authority despite it referring to the same town.
 I speak specifically about Waterford city which is bounded by Kilkenny council.
 It also applies to Athlone and Drogheda.

 The Minister of State, Deputy English, will be aware that in Project Ireland 2040 and the new national planning framework there are ambitious growth targets established for those cities and towns right around the country.
 If we are to set those targets as a policy objective of Government, we need also to put in place legislation to ensure that the adoption of the county plans or the local area plans in those areas follows that national objective.
 For example, Waterford - I am only using the city because I know it best - is one of the four regional cities identified in the national planning framework for substantial growth where it is planned to increase the city's population by 50% in the next 20 years and it is important that the reserve powers of the councillors on both sides of the county boundary in that city have the reserve powers to achieve the growth target set.
 Currently, Kilkenny County Council would adopt its county development plan and Waterford City and County Council would adopt its plan but on the bounds of that city we may not have the coherence that we necessarily need.
 There is provision in the Planning and Development Act 2000 for local authorities to come together.
 I would be calling for this, specifically, in these towns that I mention, because we must have coherent sustainable planning frameworks for our cities and towns.
 Where two local authorities are involved, it is imperative that we bring elected representatives from both local authorities together to map out a local area plan for that municipal district.
 That is a reasonable request given the ambitious targets that are being set.